 - Always keep your keys and your phone on you.
 Don’t set them down on a table.

 - Never turn your back on a prospect.

 - Avoid spaces with no other exit, such as basements.
 They can be traps.

-Judd observed that real estate professionals may also consider running background checks on prospective clients.
-However, she cautioned that if you run a background check on one prospect, then you should run them for all.
-“Otherwise, you could potentially create a fair housing violation,” she said.
+Judd says real estate professionals may also consider running background checks on prospective clients.
+However, she cautions that if you run a background check on one prospect, then you should run them for all.
+“Otherwise, you could potentially create a fair housing violation,” she says.

 Danger Zone Number Four: Conducting an Open House

 Predators also can target an individual agent through open houses.
 If you notice that a prospective client has appeared at several of your open houses but hasn’t made any offers, that could be a red flag.

 - Let prospects lead the way into individual rooms.
 You can stay by the door.